 But if you've only got one night in Madrid, the one thing you must do is see a live tablao flamenco, a performance whose soul is as old as the spirits that seem to inhabit this music.
 It's not to everyone's taste - Portuguese fado suffers the same fate, as does much Arabic music, but if you forget for a moment whether you like it or not and simply allow yourself to be transported by its twangs of pain, you will have lived an experience you'll long remember.
 (Jason Webster's book Duende: A Journey Into the Heart of Flamenco will help you understand and appreciate the genre so much more.)

 The most famous tablao is of course the Corral de la Morreria, which was in full swing when I was a child and which continues strong.
-It can be a bit touristy but if this is your first time seeing and hearing flamenco, it's the perfect introduction.
-You can graduate to the more intensive and painful wailing on your next trip.
-Remember that flamenco is from the south and finding authentic flamenco in the capital is a challenge.
-Often there are live performances in specialized theaters, like the Sala Garcia Lorca.
+It can be a bit touristy but if this is your first time seeing and hearing flamenco, it might be less of an assault on the senses.

 I hesitate to suggest you watch a video to prepare yourself because what you'll see live is so much more poignant and exhilarating than anything you could possibly see in a video.
-That said, if you MUST, this will give you an idea of what a live flamenco dance is like.
-The first video is a sevillana, the most upbeat type of flamenco and something you'll undoubtedly see as part of a performance.
-The second is a bit slower and more plaintive, just to give you an idea of the variety.
+That said, if you MUST, or if you can't get to Madrid this moment, the video below will give you an idea of what a live flamenco dance is like.
+But I'd wait for the in person experience first.

 Since we're talking about a single night, I can only recommend two neighborhoods: the downtown core or the airport.
 If you're flying out in early morning, by all means stay near the airport, and any hotel near the airport will do (here's a selection).
 But if not, treat yourself: downtown is the best place to stay in Madrid with great options for all budgets.